Skip to content

 Type: Hydrogel burn dressings · Size: 4 x 4 in, 4-pack · FDA OTC labeled for minor burns

-The best value multi-pack burn dressing is the Burn-Fix Burn Gel Dressing 4 x 4 Inch, 4-Pack — four 4 x 4 hydrogel dressings for around $18, the lowest per-dressing price in the standard size class.
+The best value multi-pack burn dressing is the Burn-Fix Burn Gel Dressing 4 x 4 Inch, 4-Pack — four 4 x 4 hydrogel dressings for around the listed price the lowest per-dressing price in the standard size class.
 Burn-Fix positions these for immediate cooling relief on minor burns, and the 4-pack depth means one purchase covers the shop kit, the truck kit, and two spares in the cabinet.
 If you standardize on the Water-Jel platform, the First Aid Only Water Jel 3-Pack below is the brand-name alternative; if you are optimizing cost per stocked location, Burn-Fix wins.
 Pair either with the Burn-Fix 25-pack packets for a two-tier packet-plus-dressing stock.

 → Read our full Burn-Fix Burn Gel Dressing 4 x 4 4-Pack review · Browse the Burn Care collection